Filtering

 String comparison

-The following case-sensitive comparison operators are only available for use on String and ID types:
+The following case-sensitive comparison operators are available for String and ID types:

 const { Neo4jGraphQL } = require("@neo4j/graphql");